atlosdotorg/atlos/platform/README.md

 Our production environment reads from the `deployments/main` branch.
 A GitHub action automatically maintains an open pull request from `main` into `deployments/main`.
 When we want to deploy to production, we merge the pull request.

 Note that we currently also run a single-tenant Atlos instance for Bellingcat.
 This instance is deployed from the `deployments/gap` branch, and is deployed via its own pull request.
 We typically deploy to main before we deploy to gap, but this is not a hard requirement.
+This dedicated instance will be retired soon and we will move to a single unified instance for all tenants.

 Atlos is meant to be run as a clustered web app with at least two instances.
 We use Elixir's `libcluster` to cluster our instances together.
 We use Azure's load balancer to distribute traffic between the instances.
 Note that clustering is _absolutely required_ for Atlos to run correctly; this clustering is how we run background jobs, real-time syncing, etc.